talk-to/Chocolate/README.md

     rake release

-Subsequently, you need select the "Add release notes" on the [GitHub tags listing][tags] for the release to show up on the [Releases][releases] page.
+Subsequently, you need to select the "Add release notes" on the [GitHub tags listing][tags] for the release to show up on the [Releases][releases] page.